MoosaAhmed/volumetric_roi_to_label/README.md

 # volumetric_roi_to_label

-3 step code to convert a subcortical volume nifti to a dlabel, combine with cortical ROIs and then parcellate your subjects using your new dlabel file.
+Three step code to convert a subcortical volume nifti to a dlabel, combine with cortical ROIs and then parcellate your subjects using your new dlabel file.

 - run_1.sh is the wrapper for 1_New_volume_to_label.sh.